Argentine president says Brazilians 'came from the jungle', sparking uproar

 "Excuse me, Mexican and Brazilian friends, on behalf of all Argentines we feel a lot of embarrassment.
 You know how much we love you, and your countries and customs," said one user under the name Barbara Bongiovanni.

-(Reporting by Nicolas Misculin; Editing by Adam Jourdan; Editing by David Gregorio)
+(Reporting by Nicolas Misculin and Hugh Bronstein; Editing by Adam Jourdan; Editing by David Gregorio and Lincoln Feast.)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))